Quilting Piecing Basics

-cutting up the fabric and then putting it back together making different shapes.
+Quilting starts with patchwork.
+Patchwork is the process of cutting up fabric and then putting it back together to make different shapes.

 There are rules you must follow when you work with fabric.

 You must perfect the 1/4 inch seam in order for your pieces to fit correctly.
 Have you every wondered why you are told to sew a scant quarter inch seam?
 That is because when you press the seam to one side part of the seam allowance is taken up into the fold.

 There are places on quilt blocks where you must have 1/4 inch from the end of a point to the end of the fabric.
 Notice in the flying geese quilt block below the top of the fabric where it comes to a point.
 You must have a 1/4 seam allowance there, so that when you join the top of the flying geese to another block you don't cut off the point.

 However, on the bottom of the block you will be joining a piece to both the side and the bottom.
 You can see by the drawn lines that you don't need a seam allowance for the pieces to join properly.
 After you sew the side and bottom seam, you will have a good corner.

 You cannot be a good quilter and be sloppy. you must be accurate.
 If you are off just 1/8 of an inch per block, and you have 8 blocks in a row, your row is going to be off close to an inch.
 There is nothing more frustrating than trying to fit together blocks or rows that are not the same size.